synthesized-io/tdk-quest/README.md

 - Generate 10,000 rows for all other tables
 - Ensure that realistic data is generated for the columns `first_name`, `last_name` and `email` for the `customer` table

-Run our automate data tests against the target database:
+Run our automated data tests against the target database:

 ```bash
 docker compose run check scan -d output_db -c //sodacl/configuration.yaml //sodacl/checks_for_generation_from_scratch.yaml